This site requires a more recent version of Adobe Flash Player to function properly.

 Cloud Software Revenue

 - Salesforce's Share in the Cloud Software market: The overall cloud-based software market is expected to grow at a fast rate.
 Salesforce.com continues to grow in this market organically, as well as through the acquisition route.
 It has launched a series of new cloud-based software applications like Chatter, Database.com, Data.com, Do.com, Desk.com, and Heroku.
 It also generates revenues from its application platform Salesforce1 and marketplace AppExchange.
 By 2014, Salesforce has garnered a market share of about 0.5% in the cloud services market, and we expect this share to increase to 0.8% by the end of our review period.
-There could be a 30% upside if our estimate for Salesforce.com grows at a faster pace and reaches 1.5% by 2021.
+There could be a more than 15% upside if our estimate for Salesforce.com grows at a faster pace and reaches 1% by 2021.
 However, we believe Salesforce needs to pursue an inorganic growth strategy to be able to attain that market share.
-On the flipside, our price estimate could see a 10% downside if market share for Salesforce in the cloud services market reaches only 0.6% by the end of our review period.
+On the flipside, our price estimate could see a nearly 10% downside if market share for Salesforce in the cloud services market fails to grow throughout our review period and remains stable at the current level.

 For additional details, select a driver above or select a division from the interactive Trefis split for Salesforce.com at the top of the page.